 Small areas of fen are home to several relic species which were once widespread before the carrs were drained and transformed into farmland.
 Locally scarce species such as water violet, marsh helleborine and meadow rue can be found.

-Common breeding birds include summer visitors such as sand martin and several species of warbler, with common tern breeding on the rafts put out for them.
-There have been 22 species of damselflies and dragonflies recorded in the main lagoons or the small ponds and ditches.
+Common breeding birds include summer visitors such as sand martin and several species of warbler, with common tern breeding on the rafts put out for them and barn owls in nest boxes.
+Wading birds such as little ringed plover and oystercatcher sometimes breed on the exposed bare ground and islands of West Lagoon.
+Red kites and buzzards are regular visitors.
+There have been 22 species of damselflies and dragonflies recorded in the main lagoons, small ponds and ditches.

 Mammals are well represented with roe deer and fox amongst the larger species and water shrew and harvest mouse amongst the smaller species.
-Otter are seen regularly, quite often in the middle of the day, particularly in the East Lagoon.
+Otters are seen regularly, quite often in the middle of the day on both lagoons.

 Bus routes pass through Staveley village.

 On the northern outskirts of Staveley, 2.5 miles south west of Boroughbridge.
 Car park just out of the village on the Minskip road and also disabled access via radar key from the track next to the church on Main Street.
 Public footpaths cross the site from Staveley Main Street next to the pub and from the Minskip road.